shiftsystems/shift-mon/docs/Variables.md

 ## Grafana
 * domain: Fully qualified domain name of the grafana server
-* cert_path:  absolute path to SSL certificate for Grafana should be pem encoded this is optional
+* cert_path:  absolute path to TLS certificate for Grafana should be pem encoded this is optional
-* key_path:  absolute path to SSL key for Grafana should be pem encoded this is optional
+* key_path:  absolute path to TLS key for Grafana should be pem encoded this is optional

 ### Email this is optional
 * email